ParsaAlizadeh/universal-parser-tool/README.md

 https://selenium-python.readthedocs.io/installation.html

 The main idea is based on [this repository](https://github.com/xalanq/cf-tool).
-So add `cf` file to your PATH.
+So you must add `cf` to your PATH.

-For using globaly, you must add a script to your PATH.
-You can find a sample bash file in `upt.example`
+After installing, `upt` command will added to your PATH.

 ## Parse